U53RW4R3/SCPA/Notebook/07 - Tactics & Techniques & Procedures (TTPs) Phases/C - Initial Access/0x01 - Weaponization/0xA - Quick Start/Checklist.md

 ### Bypass MOTW (Mark of the Web)

 Note: You can be creative by combing multiple files.
+Use polyglot to your advantage.

 - [ ] Archive Files
 	- 7Zip